bhopal-coder/Recipe-Recommender-System/README.md

 # Recipe-Recommender
-Suggests Recipes according to user's choices
+This project suggests Recipes according to user's choices